 Bulging discs and herniated discs are not interchangeable terms.
 Both involve the rubbery “shock-absorbers” between the vertebrae, they can have similar symptoms and there is even some inconsistency among the medical community in how the terms are used.
 But they are different conditions, and that difference can be important in relation to a possible work injury.

-Bulging vs. Herniated Discs
+Working with Bulging vs. Working with Herniated Discs

 A bulging disc is typically degenerative.
 Discs lose moisture and suppleness over time. sometimes causing them to flatten out beyond the edges of the vertebrae.
 Symptoms are progressive and include pain, not only in the back but in areas affected by nerves around the disc, including legs and arms.
 This condition can cause discomfort and pain in the area of the disc, but it usually isn’t debilitating.